Data Subject Request API Version 1 and 2

 Audience

-This guide explains how to create an audience using the Audience Agent, from describing your goals, through reviewing and refining the agent’s proposal, to saving the finished audience.
+This guide explains how to build an audience with the Audience Agent, from describing the audience you want or your business goal, to reviewing and iterating on the audience definitions the agent suggests, to saving a final audience proposal.

 The agent panel opens with a message box and a set of starter prompts for common ways to begin, such as “I have a campaign goal, help me define the right audience” and “Show me what data I have to work with.”

-In the message box, describe the audience in plain language - either a specific definition (“users who purchased in the last 7 days”) or a goal (“re-engage customers who lapsed after one purchase”).
-You don’t need to know your event or attribute names.
+In the message box, ask a question or describe what you’re trying to achieve using plain language.
+Your query can take the form of a specific question about your data, a specific audience (“users who purchased in the last 7 days”) you want to build, or a broad business goal you’re trying to reach (“re-engage customers who lapsed after one purchase”).
+You don’t need to know your exact event or attribute names.

-The card header shows the audience name and an estimated size.
+The header shows the suggested audience name and an estimated size.
 While the agent calculates, the size shows a loading indicator.
 If the population is too small to estimate reliably, a warning icon appears instead of a number.
-Hover over it for the reason: “Population is too small to accurately estimate.”
+Hover your cursor over the warning icon to see the reason, for example: “Population is too small to accurately estimate.”

-Each row states the rule in plain language, such as “performed Purchase at least 1 time in the last 7 days.”
+Each row states a rule in plain language, such as “performed page view WHERE url contains ‘checkout’ more than 1 time in the last 180 days.”
 Event and attribute names appear in color to show they were resolved against real entities in your workspace.

-Each rule row shows how many platforms it draws from, such as “From 2 platforms.”
-Hover over it to see which platforms and feeds are included, and click Update platform(s) or feed selection in that popover to adjust them.
+Each row shows how many platforms it draws from, such as “From 3 platforms.”
+You can hover your cursor over this to open the data sources popover, which lists the platforms and feeds included.
+Click Update platform(s) or feed selection in that popover to adjust them.

-If the definition is too broad, too narrow, or not quite right, reply conversationally with a follow-up like “make it the last 14 days” or “only users who purchased more than 3 times.”
-The agent updates the definition and creates a new version.
+If a definition is too broad, too narrow, or doesn’t capture the exact user segment you want to target, reply conversationally with a follow-up like “make it the last 14 days” or “only users who purchased more than 3 times.”
+The agent revises the definition and adds a new one.

-Each definition is tracked as a numbered version in the Size calculation bar at the top of the panel (Audience 1, Audience 2, and so on).
-Each version shows its own size estimate, and clicking a version jumps back to that definition in the conversation, so you can compare definitions before deciding which one to save.
+Each definition is tracked in the audience definition bar at the top of the panel, where every definition (Definition A, Definition B, and so on) shows its own size estimate.
+Click a definition to jump back to it in the conversation, so you can compare definitions before deciding which one to turn into a proposal.

 Nothing is saved until you click Proceed to Save.
 To return to drafting, click Continue Refining.